muhammednaeem/muhammednaeem.github.io/_publications/2021-01-15-paper-title-number-3.md

 permalink: /publication/2021-01-15-paper-title-number-3
 excerpt: 'This paper is about query optimization using SHACL shapes statistics.'
 date: 2021-01-15
-venue: 'Journal 1'
+venue: 'EDBT Conference'
 paperurl: 'https://relweb.cs.aau.dk/rdfshapes/files/edbt2021.pdf'
-citation: 'Pending'
+citation: ''
 ---

 This paper is about query optimization using SHACL shapes statistics.